Sabu Cyril

-Sabu Cyril is an Indian film production designer.
-Having worked in 116 feature films and 2500 ad films.
-He has won four National Film Award for Best Production Design, four state awards, six Filmfare Award for Best Art Direction (including south), five International Indian Film Academy Awards, and many other awards.
-His work in Enthiran won him international recognition.
-Over the years, he has emerged to be the most celebrated art director in the country.
+Sabu Cyril (born 27 January 1962) is an Indian film production designer and member of Academy of Motion Picture Arts and Sciences(Oscar), who is considered to be one of the most celebrated art directors in the country.
+Having worked in 115 feature films and 2000 ad films, he has won 4 National Film Award for Best Production Design, 4 State awards, 6 Filmfare Award for Best Art Direction (including south), 5 International Indian Film Academy Awards(IIFA), among many other awards.
+His works which won him international recognition.Enthiran Robo (2010), Baahubali: The Beginning (2015),Baahubali 2: The Conclusion(2017), RRR(2022).

 Early life and education

-Known as Sabu Cyril today, he was born Sebastian Vincent Cyril in the hill station of Valparai(Coimbatore District, Tamil Nadu), and completed his schooling in Asan Memorial (Chennai).
-He graduated from the Government College of Fine Arts, Chennai (formerly Government School of Arts and Crafts, Chennai).It was his grandfather George Vincent who first called him 'Sabu'.
+Cyril was born as Sebastian Vincent Cyril in the hill station of Valparai, Coimbatore District, Tamil Nadu.
+He completed his schooling in Asan Memorial in Chennai; he graduated from the Government College of Fine Arts, Chennai, formerly Government School of Arts and Crafts, Chennai).
+It was his grandfather, George Vincent, who first called him as 'Sabu'.
 George Vincent was known for opening the first photography studio in Malabar, Kozhikode, called Chitra Studio.
-His son (Sabu’s uncle), Mr. A. Vincent was a reputed cinematographer and director in the South Indian Film Industry.
+His son, A. Vincent, Sabu's uncle, was a reputed cinematographer and director in South Indian cinema.
+Vincent's sons, Jayanan Vincent and Ajayan Vincent, who are both cinematographers, are Sabu's cousins.

-It was probably his proximity to nature, wildlife and cinema that subconsciously helped Sabu develop an affinity to the world of aesthetics and design.
+It was probably his proximity to nature, wildlife, and cinema that subconsciously helped Sabu develop an affinity to the world of aesthetics and design.
 Ever since he was a child, Sabu was always interested in knowing how things work and how this can be applied in everyday life.
 This curiosity drew him to the world of physics and chemistry, which helped him develop a scientific and practical outlook to problem-solving.
 Sabu started his career as a graphic designer and illustrator.
 It was only as a favour to a friend that he entered a film set.

-Circumstance and chance made Sabu an Art Director on his first ever film.
-Sabu believes that he could rise to the challenge because of his inclination towards science and art, it may seem as if he was destined to be a Production Designer all along.
+Circumstance and chance made Sabu an art director on his first ever film.
+He believed that he could rise to the challenge because of his inclination towards science and art, it may seem as if he was destined to be a production designer all along.